Who Is Responsible For Building Fire Safety?

 - Appointing one or more competent persons to assist them in undertaking preventive and protective measures

-- Cooperating and coordinating with other Responsible Persons
+- Cooperating and coordinating with other Accountable Persons

-Managing the ongoing fire safety of premises is just one crucial element of the Responsible Person’s role.
-Other functions will be part of their day to day duties, as outlined in the 2022 Building Safety Bill.
+Managing the ongoing fire safety of premises is just one crucial element of the Accountable Person’s role.
+Other functions will be part of their day to day duties, as outlined in the 2022 Building Safety Act.

-With the Bill fast coming into effect, we’ve created a guide that delves deeper into what the Bill looks like, what will change in terms of building safety regulation and also the top considerations people with some level of responsibility when managing building safety need to be aware of.
+With the Act now in effect, we’ve created a guide that delves deeper into what the Act looks like, what will change in terms of building safety regulation and also the top considerations people with some level of responsibility when managing building safety need to be aware of.

 It’s available to read below.